hartuvofir/rabbit-task/examples/calculator/README.md

 ## The Client
 The client is implemented in client/client.js.
 It defines a class named Client, which has a single method called evaluate, which sends the expression string to the worker and receives the result of the evaluation.

-It uses a rabbit-task connection object to send the request to the worker.
+It uses a rabbit-task connection object to send the request to the worker, using the `sendSync` method.
+This method sends the message to the specified exchange with the specified topic (also called "pattern" on the handler, on the worker's side).
+`sendSync` returns a promise to the reply that will be received from the worker.

 ```javascript
 function Client(client) { // Constructor